ntaneja1985/ReactTrainingJohnSmilga/README.md

 ```

 # FormData API
+- Comes from Vanilla JS
 - a great solution when you have bunch of inputs
 - inputs must have name attribute
+- Can be used to submit form inputs even if they are uncontrolled
 The FormData interface provides a way to construct a set of key/value pairs representing form fields and their values, which can be sent using the fetch() or XMLHttpRequest.send() method.
 It uses the same format a form would use if the encoding type were set to "multipart/form-data".

 ```js